akanazawa/fpo/README.md

 `playground/` contains JAX code for both FPO and PPO baselines in the DeepMind Control Suite experiments, which are based on [MuJoCo Playground](https://github.com/google-deepmind/mujoco_playground) and [Brax](https://github.com/google/brax).

+## Acknowledgements

+We thank Qiyang (Colin) Li, Oleg Rybkin, Lily Goli and Michael Psenka for helpful discussions and feedback on the manuscript.
+We thank Arthur Allshire, Tero Karras, Miika Aittala, Kevin Zakka and Seohong Park for insightful input and feedback on implementation details and the broader context of this work.